 This weekend getaway will take you straight into the pages of a fairytale!
 Wings Castle is a bed and breakfast inside of a replica of a medieval castle right in the middle of the Hudson Valley in the town of Millbrook in upstate New York — only 75 miles north of NYC.
 Find out more about it here.

-It’s harvest season!
-The perfect time to load up on as much fresh produce & locally baked goods as possible.
-Try visiting one of NYC’s many farmers markets, which you can find on GrowNYC.org.
-Here are a few suggestions:
+It’s harvest season–the perfect time to load up on as much produce & locally baked goods as possible (apple cider doughnuts anyone?)!
+Try visiting one of NYC’s many farmers markets for perfectly tasty and fresh local produce, such as:

 What’s better than walking through the crisp fall air, the leaves falling down around you, with a hot bev in hand?
 Here are some of our favorite spots in the city for some of the creamiest and most delicious hot chocolate

 - Dominique Ansel Bakery